savancd/Computer-Science-and-Software-Engineering/operating_systems/linux/linux_structure/root/root_directory.md

 > **Learning source from Article in *Wikipedia*** and different other blog-posts.
 ### Filesystem Hierarchy Standard (FHS)
-> In the FHS all files and directories appear under the ***root directory*** **/**, even if they are stored on different physical or virtua; devices.
+> In the FHS all files and directories appear under the ***root directory*** **/**, even if they are stored on different physical or virtual devices.

 | Directory | Description |
 |:-----------:|:-----------:|